firavoyage/blogging/readme.md

   - `florio` advice for the programming ride
   - `jiangyanyan` confused cs graduates in the time
   - `naval` behind the creation of wealth
-  - `lixinye` the modern form of blood relations and love
+  - `lixinye` the modernized blood relations and love
   - ...
 - `blackboard` wax and wane
+- `random` thoughts, trivial thoughts

 <!--